internetguru/laravel-feedback/README.md

 - `label` (optional)\
   Custom label displayed for the field.
 If omitted, a reasonable label is generated.
 For duplicate names, labels will auto-increment when omitted, e.g. Email 1, Email 2.

+- `error` (optional)\
+  Custom validation error message displayed when form validation fails.
+If omitted, the default translation is used.

+- Additional attributes (optional)\
+  You can pass any additional HTML attributes dynamically (e.g., `placeholder`, `autocomplete`, `class`, etc.).
+These will be applied to the field's input element.

 **Note:** When an authenticated user opens the form, any `email` and `fullname` fields are automatically prefilled with the user's email address and name respectively.
 The same fields are also used as the `reply-to` address in outgoing emails if present and valid.